elitewarsrpg/elitewars/README.md

 Currently in development, Elitewars is being built over the wonderful <b>Slim Framework</b> using <b>Twig</b> for the templating system and <b>Eloquent ORM</b> for the database.

 The purpose of elitewars is to bring back an old school style game <b>vibe</b>.
+To see progress that's being made, visit www.elitewars.co (not .com it's .co).

 If you would like to contribute, please get in contact with me @ <b>gratefuldeadty@gmail.com</b>

 #Installation
 1. get composer: curl -sS https://getcomposer.org/installer | php